aneeshmohandas/OpenApiSpecToModelConverter/README.md

 # OpenApiSpecToModelConverter

-`OpenApiSpecToModelConverter` is a .NET tool designed to convert OpenAPI specifications into strongly-typed C# models, making it easier to integrate APIs into your .NET applications.
+`OpenApiSpecToModelConverter` is a .NET tool designed to convert OpenAPI specifications into strongly-typed type script models, making it easier to integrate APIs into your .NET or client side applications.

 ## Installation